Whenever you use your cellphone, Wi-Fi or a Bluetooth headset, you have actress Hedy Lamarr to thank.

 But Lamarr's greatest long-term contribution to society was not as an actress but as an inventor.
 She and composer George Antheil co-invented early techniques for spread-spectrum communications and frequency hopping, technologies that were used for military communication for decades and which now form the core of many of today's most popular wireless devices.

-The story of Lamarr, who had been keenly interested in science as a child, is detailed in the new book "Hedy's Folly: The Life and Breakthrough Inventions of Hedy Lamarr, the Most Beautiful Woman in the World" by Richard Rhodes, released this week by Doubleday.
+The story of Lamarr, who had been keenly interested in science as a child, is detailed in the book "Hedy's Folly" by Richard Rhodes.

 Lamarr saw the danger of the rise of the Nazi party while married to her first husband, Austrian arms manufacturer Friedrich Mandle, in the 1930s.
 She escaped that marriage and moved to California where she became a Hollywood star and began her practice of inventing things during the long wait between shots.